AICyberSecurity911/WBsite/PUSH_TO_GITHUB.md

 Your local repository is now connected to:
 **https://github.com/AICyberSecurity911/WBsite.git**

+**Branch Strategy:**
+- `main` branch: SMB version (preserved)
+- `enterprise-development` branch: Enterprise version (current)

 All commits are ready to push:
-- 6 total commits
+- 8 total commits on enterprise-development branch
-- Latest: "Add GitHub backup documentation"
+- Latest: "Connect to GitHub repo and add push instructions"
-- Includes all pages, components, and features
+- Includes all Enterprise pages, components, and features

 ## 🔐 Authentication Required